Transport in Brisbane: Public transport

-Brisbane's public transport system is provided by rail, buses, ferries and taxis.
+Brisbane's public transport system is provided by trains, buses, ferries and taxis.
 A large tram network closed in 1969.
 A smaller trolleybus system closed at the same time, with routes on both systems being replaced by buses.

-TransLink is a division of the Department of Transport & Main Roads that manages the planning, co-ordination, integrated ticketing and zoning for public transport services covering Brisbane and the rest of South East Queensland.
+Translink is a division of the Department of Transport and Main Roads that manages the planning, co-ordination, and integrated ticketing of public transport services covering Brisbane and the rest of Queensland.
 It contracts Queensland Rail, private bus operating companies and Transport for Brisbane to operate public transport services in allocated operating areas for a negotiated price, and keeps all fare receipts.
-Passengers pay common fares, based on the number of zones travelled through, on all the public transport modes covered - trains, buses and ferries, irrespective of who operates the service.
-In 2007, Translink introduced the go card smartcard-based ticketing system.
-Paper tickets are still available, but travel using the go card costs significantly less than using a paper ticket.
+Public transport fares are a 50 cent flat rate across all Translink services, regardless of how far you travel on the network or how you choose to pay.
+Translink introduced the go card ticketing system in 2006 and a contactless payments system in 2020.

-Rail services are operated by Queensland Rail.
+Train services are operated by Queensland Rail.
 Ferries are operated by RiverCity Ferries.
 Contracted buses that serve the regional areas outside and across the Brisbane boundary are operated by private companies.

 In 2017, an estimated 8% of all trips made in Brisbane used public transport.
 After some years of decline, Brisbane's public transport system is being revitalised and finding greater patronage, with significant investment in railway station upgrades, busways, reorganised bus routes and new buses.
 However, patronage remains a far cry from public transport's heyday in the 1940s, when the tram system alone carried 160 million passengers annually.
 By comparison, Brisbane Transport buses carried 53 million passengers in 2005, although Brisbane's population has doubled since the 1940s.
 This figure climbed to 77 million in 2010.